xulihang/BasicCAT-website/imagetrans/index.md

 ### v1.1.8

-* Generate mask and text-removed images accroding to order and show progress
+* Generate mask and text-removed images according to order and show progress
-* Inpainting is now asynchorous
+* Inpainting is now asynchronous
 * Validate geometry before generating text mask
 * Fix a resized mask not matching with resized image problem
 * Add text area action menu to imagescrollpane